 CNN stands out especially for its high performance in image classification [18].
 When analyzing a large image, it uses a large number of small convolution kernels to produce simple concepts.
-By combining them, more complex concepts are obtained, and the hierarchical features representing data are extracted.
-In the literature, two different approaches are used for CNN-based NILM analysis: sequence to point (S2P) [20] and sequence to sequence (S2S) [21].
+By combining them, more complex concepts are obtained and the hierarchical features representing data are extracted.
+In the literature, two different approaches are used for CNN-based NILM analysis, sequence-to-point (S2P) [20], and sequence-to-sequence (S2S) [21].
 Both of these methods use the same input data.
-However, the technique is called S2S if a sequence is estimated at the output and S2P if a single point is estimated.

-Another CNN-based model, Wavenet, which was originally developed for raw audio generation, is implemented in [22].
-The advantage of this model is that it can analyze longer input sequences with fewer parameters.
-It can be suitable for long-termoperating appliances, such as a dishwasher (DW).
-In [23] and [24], energy disaggregation is performed by using the AlexNet and Visual Geometry Group-16 models, which were originally developed for image classification.
+However, it is called S2S if a sequence is estimated at the output, or S2P if a single point is estimated.
+Another CNN-based model, Wavenet, which is originally developed for raw audio generation, is implemented in [22].
+The advantage of this model is that it can analyze longer input sequences with less parameters.
+It can be suitable for long-term operating appliances such as a dishwasher.
+In [23, 24], energy disaggregation is performed by using AlexNet and VGG-16 models, which are originally developed for image classification.
+These models are adapted for NILM with some modifications and promising results are obtained.
+While all of these methods have advantages over each other, CNN is not capable of detecting time-dependent changes since it cannot make a connection between the past and the future data.